phisiart/418-proj/_posts/2000-01-07-experiments.md

 - 1D, CPU, O3: Matrices are stored as long, 1D arrays.
 The position of cells is manually converted to indices. `-O3` flag is applied.

-- OpenCL CPU: The 2D logic translated to OpenCL, and computed on CPU.
+- OpenCL CPU: The loop-addition logic translated to OpenCL, and computed on CPU.

 - 1D, GPU: Matrices stored as 1D arrays.
 Computed with OpenGL.